-Business processes continuously generate data in increasingly larger magnitudes.
-Business leaders face a challenging task of being able to analyze multidimensional data properly for insights to improve business outcomes.
+In this complex world, business processes continuously generate data in larger magnitudes.
+Business leaders face a challenging task of being able to properly analyze multi-dimensional data for insights to improve business outcomes.
 Data modeling is the first step in data analysis.
-In this course, students will learn about various data modeling techniques and their application in business process automation.
+In this course, business leaders will learn about various data modeling techniques and their application in business process automation.
 The ability to develop data modeling architecture for storing and processing data that provides better visualization and enforces various business rules ensuring the quality and security of the data is essential to gathering insights.